Review: One Got Away (Nikki Griffin, #2) by S.A. Lelchuk

 Filed Under: The entitlement of the rich.

 If I had never read Final Girls or The Last Time I Lied, would I be giving this a higher rating??
 Maybe.
-Please don’t look at my less-than-enthused review as a reason to not read this book, because everything Sager writes is a book to read, imho.
+Please don’t look at my less-than-enthused review as a reason to not read this book, because everything Sager writes should be read, imho.

 However, this third novel by Sager is just not as strong an offering as his previous two.
 Again, just my fangirl opinion.